 The relationship between any counselor and client is key.
 Building that genuine connection is absolutely part of our work.
 In fact, research repeatedly shows that that client-therapist relationship is one of the largest single factors to impact the efficacy of therapy.

 However, I do not sit and just nod, repeating what you are saying.
-Rather, I work with you to identify and change what does not work for you or your life and work with you to figure out how to get you the life you want.
+Rather, I work with you to identify and change what does not work for you or your life.
+I offer compassion, tools, healing modalities, and a way forward.

 What We Work On